Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Enjoy the great outdoors and treat your body with the best of Baltimore’s wellness scene.

-o yoga with monkeys.
-Unwind at a luxurious spa.
-Try some vegan soul food.
-Take a guided kayak tour.
+ractice your warrior pose with a waterfront view.
+Explore Baltimore’s attractions via a guided kayak tour.
+Refuel with some vegan soul food, then unwind with a restorative spa treatment.
 Our collection of outdoor and wellness activities is just what the doctor ordered when you want to feel good about yourself and have fun while you’re at it.

 The Ivy Hotel Spa Seating